timmorrisdev/MS2-song-remixer/README.md

 - I want to easily understand the game and how to play.
 - I want to remix different songs by bringing elements of the track in and out.
 - The site should be visually appealing and well laid out, with different colour themes for each song.
-- I should be able to customise my experience by turning music on or off.
 - I want to be able to connect with the band featured on their social media and own website.

 ### Business Goals